- Repair & Care

 The Nissan Murano CrossCabriolet is a first: a convertible crossover that has four seats, including a roomy backseat.
 It's based on the midsize Murano, but it has a considerably higher starting price.
 The CrossCabriolet has no direct competitors, though some might argue it's in the same family as the Jeep Wrangler — a four-wheel-drive truck with a removable soft-top.

-New for 2013 The standard 20-inch alloy wheels have a new design but there are no other significant changes for 2013.
+The standard 20-inch alloy wheels have a new design but there are no other significant changes for 2013.

 ExteriorThe CrossCabriolet has the same overall length and width as the Murano crossover, and although it's almost an inch lower at the roofline, it can't help but look like the largest convertible you've ever seen.
 The door count is reduced to two, and the B-pillars are gone.
 The powered soft-top has a skylight above the backseat, letting light in even when the top's up.
 Exterior features include:

 InteriorThe CrossCabriolet is based on the Murano's highest trim level, the LE, so it has leather seats with front seat heaters and eight-way power adjustment for the driver.
 Rocker switches atop the front-seat backrests move them forward to ease backseat entry.

 Although the CrossCabriolet is based on a crossover, its trunk is relatively small.
 It measures 12.3 cubic feet, which is comparable to a subcompact or compact sedan.
 When the top is down, the trunk volume drops to 7.6 cubic feet.
 Interior features include:

 Select up to three models to compare with the 2013 Nissan Murano CrossCabriolet.